A History of Banking Where You’re Known

 13. Don’t make sudden changes in your spending habits or income.

-18. Do create a checklist of must haves and a wish list so that you are only looking at homes that meet your expectations.
+15. Do a checklist of must haves and wish list so you are only looking at homes that meet your expectations.